Mom’s Question:

 3. A Urinary Tract Infection

-As I mentioned above, smelly urine can also be a sign of a urinary tract infection (UTIs).
+As mentioned above, smelly urine can signify a urinary tract infection (UTI).
 In most cases, this would not be the only symptom.
 An unexplained fever is actually a more common symptom.
 (Read more about signs of urinary tract infections in babies here.)

-A Canadian research study actually examined the correlation between smelly urine and UTIs and found UTIs among 57% of the babies whos parents reported smelly urine.
-So, this can certainly indicate a urineare tract infection, but it is not a certain sign at all.
+A Canadian research study actually examined the correlation between smelly urine and UTIs and found UTIs among 57% of the babies whose parents reported smelly urine.
+So, this can certainly indicate a urinary tract infection, but it is not a certain sign at all.

 It should be noted that urinary tract infections are much more common among girls than boys, so it would be wise to rule this out for your daughter.